Code-Institute-Submissions/nassetti-maranello_AprResub/README.md

         * Error: The nav menu that would pop up during the expansion of the hamburger menu would appear before the background occupied the full-screen.
         * Solution: Nav and nav-items given transparent backgrounds.
     * Nav Bar Links
-        * Error: The nav items could still be clicked by accident in the background of the welcome section even though users could not see them and should not interact with them.
+        * Error 1: The nav items could still be clicked by accident in the background of the welcome section even though users could not see them and should not interact with them.
         * Solution: Changed visibility to hidden so functionality would be turned off unless clicked.
+        * Error 2: When clicking on nav-item, hamburger menu does not automatically close.
+        * Solution: Attempting to resolve without JavaScript.

 ## References